Published by Jeremy. Last Updated on August 7, 2022.

 - The emphasis here is on good photos above all others.
 If I learned anything else from this study, it is that 95% of users have horrible feeds.
 You don't have to be an expert photographer, but you probably should buy Lightroom and do some edits first, because these tips are assuming your photography is actually interesting.
 I do not claim that our feed is the best on Instagram, and we certainly do not take photos with Instagram in mind like many others out there, but our photos work well enough so use that as a reference point.

-- Step Two: Once you get a few hundred photos (about three months if you post two a day), and a base set of followers (1,000 is a good target but may take more than three months- with more followers obviously being better), slowly build up your following list to the 7,500 maximum based on accounts you think may be interested in seeing your work.
+- Step Two: Once you get a few dozen photos (about three months if you post two a day), and a base set of followers (1,000 is a good target but may take more than three months- with more followers obviously being better), slowly build up your following list by a few thousand on accounts you think may be interested in seeing your work.
 Do this over the course of a few months- not days or weeks.